 Foreigners involved in traffic accidents in Thailand

-For any foreigner expat do not drive if there is any danger of Thai law being broken
+For any foreigner expat, do not drive if there is any danger of a Thai law being broken in all situations

-Plight of UK motorbike driver should be a warning to other foreigners about Thailand’s roads
+The plight of the UK motorbike driver should be a warning to other foreigners about Thailand’s roads